-MDS 3.0 Item Location RUG-IV Categories Minimum Documentation and Review Standards Required Within the and Item Description Impacted Specified Observation Period nom Boompaon Section C: Cognitive Patterns (7-day look back) Section C Brief Interview for Mental Status (BIMS) Informational Only These items are coded to determine the resident's attention, orientation and ability to register and recall new information.
-BIMS Items C0200 Repetition of Three Words (BIMS) ~Behavioral Symptoms and Cognitive Performance Validation of completion of item C0200 on or before the ARD date (may be dated up to two (2) days after the ARD under limited circumstances).
+MDS 3.0 Item Location and Item Description RUG-IV Categories Impacted Minimum Documentation and Review Standards Required Within the Specified Observation Period Section C: Cognitive Patterns (7-day look back) Section C Brief Interview for Mental Status (BIMS) Informational Only These items are coded to determine the resident's attention, orientation and ability to register and recall new information.
+BIMS Items C0200 Repetition of Three Words (BIMS) ~Behavioral Symptoms and Cognitive Performance Validation of completion of item C0200 on or before the ARD date.
 An exact description of the resident's responses.
 Consistency with physician orders, progress notes, interdisciplinary notes, treatment records and the person-centered care plan.
 The focus of the person-centered care plan should be to optimize remaining function, and promote as much social and functional independence as possible while maintaining health and safety.
-C0300 A,B,C Temporal Orientation (BIMS) ~Behavioral Symptoms and Cognitive Performance Validation of completion of item C0300 A,B,C on or before the ARD date (may be dated up to two (2) days after the ARD under limited circumstances).
+C0300 A,B,C Temporal Orientation (BIMS) ~Behavioral Symptoms and Cognitive Performance Does require: Validation of completion of item C0300 A, B, C on or before the ARD date.
 An exact description of the resident's responses.
 Consistency with physician orders, progress notes, interdisciplinary notes, treatment records and the person-centered care plan.
 The focus of the person-centered care plan should be to optimize remaining function, and promote as much social and functional independence as possible while maintaining health and safety.
-C0400 A,B,C Recall (BIMS) ~Behavioral Symptoms and Cognitive Performance Validation of completion of item C0400 A, B, C on or before the ARD date (may be dated up to two (2) days after the ARD under limited circumstances).
+C0400 A,B,C Recall (BIMS) ~Behavioral Symptoms and Cognitive Performance Does require: Validation of completion of item C0400 A, B, C on or before the ARD.
 An exact description of the resident's responses.
 The focus of the person-centered care plan should be to optimize remaining function, and promote as much social and functional independence as possible while maintaining health and safety.
-C0500 BIMS Summary Score Informational Only Total score reflects cognitive status: 13-15 Cognitively intact 8-12 Moderately impaired 0-07 Severe impairment C0700 Short-Term Memory (CPS) ~Behavioral Symptoms and Cognitive Performance Does require: Documentation to determine functional capacity to remember recent events and assess the mental state of residents who cannot be interviewed.
+C0500 BIMS Summary Score Total score reflects cognitive status: 13-15 Cognitively intact 8-12 Moderately impaired 0-07 Severe impairment C0700 Short-Term Memory (CPS) ~Behavioral Symptoms and Cognitive Performance Does require: Documentation to determine functional capacity to remember recent events and assess the mental state of residents who cannot be interviewed.
 Documentation in the clinical record with example(s) describing the lack of follow through on a direction given 5 (five) minutes earlier within the observation period.
 Example(s) must reference the 5 (five) minute time frame.
 Consistency with physician orders, progress notes, interdisciplinary notes, treatment records and the person-centered care plan.
 The focus of the person-centered care plan should be to assess for additional support needed to optimize remaining function, and promote as much social and functional independence as possible while maintaining health and safety.